 Data Screening/Cleaning Checklist

-Skewness and kurtosis (note that skewness and kurtosis should each be divided by its respective standard error to see if the traditional cut-off for two-tailed .05 significance on the normal curve, +/- 1.96, is attained [for simplicity, a ratio of 2 is often cited, such as here and here].
+Skewness and kurtosis (note that skewness and kurtosis should each be divided by its respective standard error to see if the traditional cut-off for two-tailed .05 significance on the normal curve, +/- 1.96, is attained [for simplicity, a ratio of 2 is often cited].
 Some authors recommend larger [absolute-value] cut-offs).
 Also, the traditional definition of kurtosis in terms of "peakedness" is wrong.

 Guidelines for transforming variables to improve distributional qualities